 27 July 2019

 LOCATION: Williams Burton Leopardi, Darling Building, 3/28 Franklin Street, Adelaide

-PRICE: $770 for a full day (includes studio hire, full access to surfaces, props and day loan of an Olympus SLR cameras, teaching from Sam McAdam-Cooper, Emma Knowles and Megan Morton and their team + your own Styling Essentials 11 Piece Kit.
+PRICE: $770 for a full day (includes studio hire, full access to surfaces, props and teaching from Sam McAdam-Cooper, Lucy Tweed and Megan Morton and their team + your own Styling Essentials Kit.)

 It's a hands on situation, with major inspiration stations.

 - Magic Napkin: Designed by Megan Morton out of sheer need for a napkin, that can “fall and fold” with enough fabric, but also offer the user 3 different trim ends.
 “Contrast overlocking to make the ultimate corner, a beautiful raw edge and a hand stitched-possibly-by-a-french-seamstress edge, it really does go so many ways with the right amount of fabric that is neither too lean nor too much!”

 - White Gloves: Great for Michael Jackson impersonations or handling on-set brass, copper, glass or crystal props.
 Don't leave home without them!